-This article includes all candidates running for an elected office within the Town.
-There will be a separate ballot for candidates running for School District offices.
+This article will list out all candidates running for an elected office within the Town.
+There will be a separate ballot for candidates running for Fremont School District offices.
 Sample ballots will be posted at the Town Hall, Ellis School, Safety Complex, Public Library and the Fremont Post Office for viewing before Election Day.
 It is also on the Town's website home page with voter and Annual Meeting information.